Pattern Selection Map¶

 Axis Legend¶

-Token cost — relative to a baseline single-shot prompt against the same task:
+Token cost — relative to a baseline single-shot prompt:

-low— fixed overhead or one-time setup; per-task addition is negligiblemedium— roughly 1.5× to 2× baselinehigh— roughly 2× to 5× baseline (multiple review or critic passes per task)very high— 5×+ baseline or stacks frontier-model roles across plan/work/assess phases
+low— fixed or one-time setup; per-task addition negligiblemedium— roughly 1.5×–2× baselinehigh— roughly 2×–5× baseline (multiple review or critic passes)very high— 5×+ baseline, or stacks frontier-model roles across phases

 Latency overhead — wall-clock impact on time-to-result:

-none— runs in parallel or as setup; no per-task added latency+1 turn— adds one model round-trip+N turns— adds a bounded loop (typically 2–5 iterations or fan-out turns)unbounded— loops until convergence or human intervention
+none— runs in parallel or as setup+1 turn— one added model round-trip+N turns— a bounded loop (typically 2–5 iterations or fan-out turns)unbounded— loops until convergence or human intervention

-Frontier-model dependency — how many roles require a top-tier model to function:
+Frontier-model dependency — how many roles need a top-tier model:

-none— works with mid-tier or open-weight modelsone role— one role (reasoning, reviewer, or planner) benefits materially from a frontier model; the rest can run on cheaper modelsall roles— every role (planner, executor, critic, reviewer, summariser, memory) benefits from a frontier model; the most expensive shape
+none— works with mid-tier or open-weight modelsone role— one role (reasoning, reviewer, or planner) needs a frontier model; the rest run cheaperall roles— every role needs a frontier model; the most expensive shape

 Blast radius — the maximum reach of a failure or unintended action:

-read-only— the pattern only observes or gates; no writes outside its own statecontained writes— writes are scoped to feature branches, ephemeral state, or pre-approved pathsproduction effects— writes reach production systems, shared ledgers, or persistent infrastructure without an automatic gate
+read-only— only observes or gates; no external writescontained writes— writes scoped to branches, ephemeral state, or pre-approved pathsproduction effects— writes reach production or shared ledgers without an automatic gate

-linter-able— a deterministic script or type check confirms the pattern is wired correctlyeval-able— needs an LLM-graded or metric-based eval to confirm quality; deterministic checks are insufficienthuman-only— outcomes require human judgement to validate (taste, architecture review, market dynamics)
+linter-able— a deterministic script or type check confirms wiringeval-able— needs an LLM-graded or metric-based eval; deterministic checks fall shorthuman-only— requires human judgement (taste, architecture, market dynamics)

 Task class — the kind of work the pattern fits:

-one-shot— single-prompt, single-result tasksiterative— bounded loops with a clear convergence criterionopen-ended— long-running work without a fixed convergence point (greenfield, ongoing maintenance, multi-agent operations)
+one-shot— single-prompt, single-result tasksiterative— bounded loops with a clear convergence criterionopen-ended— long-running work with no fixed convergence point

 Why It Works¶

-The matrix compresses information that is already present and sourced on each pattern's canonical page.
-Experienced engineers already think in trade-off axes when choosing architectural patterns — they just lack a centralised comparison surface.
-Cognitive offloading of the cross-page comparison step is the mechanism.
-The axes were chosen because they are the dimensions where stacking patterns blindly produces the documented failure modes: token economics, latency budgets, frontier-model cost, and blast radius are the four levers that the 80% problem in agentic coding traces production failures back to.
+The matrix compresses information already sourced on each pattern's canonical page.
+Experienced engineers think in trade-off axes when choosing architectural patterns but lack a centralised comparison surface — cognitive offloading of the cross-page comparison step is the mechanism.
+The axes are the dimensions where stacking patterns blindly produces the documented failure modes: token economics, latency, frontier-model cost, and blast radius.
+These map onto the production-engineering work the 80% problem in agentic coding identifies as the failure surface — the retry logic, rate limiting, and blast-radius controls that agentic coding skips on the way to a fast first draft.

 When This Backfires¶